hwayne/learntla-v2/docs/reference/other-resources.rst

 Reading Resources
 =================

-`Use of Formal Methods at Amazon Web Services <http://glat.info/pdf/formal-methods-amazon-2014-11.pdf>`__ The paper that first got major companies interested in using TLA+.
+`How Amazon Web Services uses Formal Methods  <https://cacm.acm.org/magazines/2015/4/184701-how-amazon-web-services-uses-formal-methods/fulltext>`__
+  The paper that first got major companies interested in using TLA+.
 Also how I found out about it.

 `TLA+ Example Repository <https://github.com/tlaplus/Examples>`__